 - In the event a registered participant wishes to have someone else pick up his/her participant packet, the registered participant should provide that individual with his/her packet pick-up ticket.

-- Additional packet pick-up tickets will be available for print out at the Health & Fitness Expo (anyone picking up a packet–a registered participant or a friend of a registered participant– should be prepared to show photo identification).
+- Additional packet pick-up tickets will be available for print out at Packet pick-up (anyone picking up a packet–a registered participant or a friend of a registered participant– should be prepared to show photo identification).

-- Event bib numbers and participant bags are only available for pickup at the Health & Fitness Expo.
+- Event bib numbers and participant bags are only available for pickup at Packet pick-up.
 These items will not be available on event day.
 Participants who select and pay the mailing fee at the point of registration will have their bib number (timing device if applicable), safety pins, gear check tag and gear check bag mailed.
 Race t-shirts and participant bags will not be mailed.